Campaign StatusVictory Achieved

 Temporary Injunction

-Granted by the Montgomery County District Court on September 15, 2025, broadly enjoining above-ground compressor activities near Bartholet Home Furnishings.
+Granted by the Montgomery County District Court on September 15, 2025, broadly enjoining above-ground compressor activities on Blackfin’s tract near Bartholet Home Furnishings.

 Rapid Outcome